AscendingPassage.com HOME PAGE.

 little white houses, its minarets and its palm-trees, might as well

 not exist.
-The famous temple and the forest of heavy Osiridean columns
+The famous temple and the forest of heavy columns

-admire themselves in vain in the waters of the river.
-It is the end of
+admire themselves in vain in the waters of the Nile.

 And what a crowd of people is here!
 While, on the contrary, the